 Everyone has a brand, but don’t overthink it.
 Your brand is nothing more than what people think of you as a person.
 Let’s go through an agent’s messaging as an example so you have more context.

 Ask Mama is a San Diego Realtor who is a mother first and Realtor second.
-She finds her voice in creating parent friendly content.
+She defines her real estate video marketing strategy by creating mom friendly content.
 People want their agent to be a local expert, so Mama expresses her local expertise by sharing kid friendly activities geared towards parents.
 This positions her as a local expert so she can build her authority, but also serves as a great way to stay in touch with her SOI.
 Mama knows who she is creating content for and that’s 90% of the battle.

 She has a videos series where she interviews kid friendly places such as…